 Synkinesis refers to simultaneous facial movement that happens after a patient experiences Bell’s palsy.
 Or, synkinesis can occur after a patient undergoes a surgical procedure in which the facial nerve was previously cut and reconnected.
-In this instance, facial nerve wires can be linked to the incorrect nerve group, leading to unwanted facial movement.
+In this instance, facial nerve wires can be linked to the incorrect nerve group, leading to unwanted facial muscle movement patterns.

-Neuromuscular retraining, also referred to as physical therapy, is one of the most-common treatments to correct linked facial movements, facial coordination issues, and other synkinesis symptoms.
-A physical therapy program is tailored to a patient’s synkinesis symptoms, and it requires hard work and patience from both the patient and their physical therapist.
+Neuromuscular retraining, also referred to as physical therapy, is one of the most common treatments to correct linked facial movements, facial coordination issues, and other synkinesis symptoms.
+A physical therapy program is tailored to a patient’s symptoms, and it requires hard work and patience from both the patient and their physical therapist.

 When Does Neuromuscular Retraining for Synkinesis Start?

 There is no set period when every synkinesis patient should begin neuromuscular retraining.
-Since each physical therapy program is tailored to a synkinesis patient, the right time to begin neuromuscular retraining varies.
+Since each physical therapy program is tailored to a patient, the right time to begin varies.

-Approximately 85% of patients coping with Bell’s palsy, shingles, and other conditions that can cause facial paralysis fully recover within about three months of treatment.
-Yet, if a patient continues to experience synkinesis or other facial paralysis symptoms many months after treatment, neuromuscular retraining may be beneficial.
+Approximately 85% of patients coping with Bell’s palsy, shingles, and other conditions that can cause facial palsy fully recover within about three months of treatment.
+Yet, if a patient continues to experience facial paralysis symptoms many months after treatment, physical therapy can be beneficial.

-By meeting with Dr. Azizzadeh and his team, a synkinesis patient can undergo a comprehensive evaluation.
-A surgical procedure or other synkinesis treatment options may be recommended depending on the patient, followed by neuromuscular retraining.
+By meeting with Dr. Azizzadeh, a patient can undergo a comprehensive evaluation.
+A surgical procedure or other treatment options may be recommended depending on the patient, followed by neuromuscular retraining.

-If Dr. Azizzadeh and his team believe physical therapy can be beneficial for a synkinesis patient, a personalized neuromuscular retraining plan is developed.
-This plan is implemented at a time deemed to be safe for a patient and can help the patient manage synkinesis symptoms.
+If Dr. Azizzadeh finds that physical therapy can be beneficial for a patient, he can develop a personalized therapy plan.
+This plan is implemented at a time deemed to be safe for a patient and can help him or her manage their facial palsy symptoms.

-What Exercises Are Included in a Neuromuscular Retraining Program?
+What Exercises Are Included in a Facial Neuromuscular Retraining Program?

-The exercises used in neuromuscular retraining vary.
-To determine which exercises should be incorporated into a neuromuscular retraining plan, Dr. Azizzadeh and his team consider any surgical procedures that a patient can receive to treat synkinesis and other forms of facial paralysis.
-In doing so, Dr. Azizzadeh and his team can help patients use physical therapy exercises to enhance the function of various facial muscles and ensure these patients are better equipped to produce natural facial expressions going forward.
+Facial neuromuscular retraining exercises vary.
+To determine which exercises should be incorporated into a physical therapy plan, Dr. Azizzadeh considers any surgical procedures that a patient can receive to treat synkinesis and other forms of facial palsy.
+In doing so, Dr. Azizzadeh can help patients use physical therapy exercises to enhance the function of various facial movement patterns and muscles.
+They can also ensure these patients are better equipped than ever before to produce natural facial expressions going forward.

-If a patient undergoes a facial nerve transfer procedure, the facial nerve may overcorrect itself.
+If a patient undergoes a facial nerve transfer procedure, the nerve can overcorrect itself.
 When this occurs, a patient can experience hyper-contractions in the facial muscles after surgery.

-For facial nerve transfer patients, a combination of stretching and massage exercises may be integrated into a physical therapy program.
+For facial nerve transfer patients, a combination of stretching and massage exercises can be integrated into their physical therapy program.
 These exercises can help facial nerve transfer patients reduce facial tissue tightness, as well as learn how to use the proper muscles to smile, frown, and make other facial expressions.

 In instances where the facial nerve is damaged during tumor removal surgery, the nerve heals at a rate of about 1 inch per month.
 Following tumor removal, a patient may regain the ability to move the mouth upward and show other signs of recovery within about 10 to 12 months of surgery.
-At this point, a patient can begin a neuromuscular retraining program to gradually strengthen the facial nerve.
+At this point, a patient can begin a therapy program to gradually strengthen their facial nerve.

-If a patient is coping with Bell’s palsy that does not disappear on its own within about three months of onset, neuromuscular retraining can be used to strengthen affected facial muscles and improve muscle coordination.
-During a neuromuscular retraining program, a Bell’s palsy patient can learn which muscles to use to make different facial expressions.
+If a patient is coping with Bell’s palsy that does not disappear on its own within about three months of onset, neuromuscular retraining can be used to strengthen affected facial muscles and improve muscle movement patterns.
+During a retraining program, a Bell’s palsy patient can learn which muscles to use to make different facial expressions.

-The frequency of neuromuscular retraining sessions depends on the patient, the severity of their synkinesis symptoms, and other factors.
-By partnering with Dr. Azizzadeh and his team, a patient can find out how often neuromuscular retraining sessions are required, along with how to maximize the effectiveness of physical therapy exercises.
+The frequency of neuromuscular retraining sessions depends on the patient, the severity of their facial paralysis symptoms, and other factors.
+By partnering with Dr. Azizzadeh, a patient can find out how often sessions are required, along with how to maximize the effectiveness of their physical therapy exercises.

-Once a synkinesis patient learns how to correctly perform neuromuscular retraining exercises and feels comfortable and confident with them, the patient can continue their physical therapy program at home.
+Once a patient learns how to correctly perform retraining exercises and feels comfortable and confident with them, he or she can continue their physical therapy program at home.
 The patient must stay on track with their physical therapy program to achieve the best results.

-Over the course of a neuromuscular retraining program, a synkinesis patient’s results are monitored by Dr. Azizzadeh and his team.
-Synkinesis patients are also encouraged to reach out to The Facial Paralysis Institute if they have concerns or questions during a neuromuscular retraining program.
+Over the course of a retraining program, a patient’s results are monitored by Dr. Azizzadeh.
+Patients are also encouraged to reach out to the Facial Paralysis Institute if they have concerns or questions at any point during their program.

 Is Neuromuscular Retraining for Synkinesis Painful?

-If a patient experiences pain at any point during a neuromuscular retraining program, notify Dr. Azizzadeh immediately.
-This enables a patient to receive expert support from Dr. Azizzadeh and his team and limit the risk of potential synkinesis treatment complications.
+If a patient experiences pain during their program for neuromuscular retraining for synkinesis, notify Dr. Azizzadeh immediately.
+This enables a patient to receive expert support from Dr. Azizzadeh and limit the risk of potential treatment complications.

 The benefits of neuromuscular retraining can be significant, particularly for synkinesis patients.
-By exploring physical therapy with Dr. Azizzadeh and his team, a patient can determine if physical therapy is the best option to manage synkinesis symptoms.
+By exploring physical therapy with Dr. Azizzadeh, a patient can determine if physical therapy is the best option to manage their symptoms.

-Dr. Azizzadeh is world-renowned for his facial plastic and reconstructive surgery and head and neck surgery expertise, and he wants to help synkinesis patients alleviate their facial paralysis symptoms.
-Although Dr. Azizzadeh may recommend surgery to help patients address synkinesis, neuromuscular retraining can be beneficial for patients in the months after treatment.
+Dr. Azizzadeh is world-renowned for his facial plastic and reconstructive surgery and head and neck surgery expertise, and he wants to help patients alleviate their facial paralysis symptoms.
+Although Dr. Azizzadeh may recommend surgery to help patients address synkinesis, physical therapy can be beneficial for patients in the months after treatment.

-A consultation with Dr. Azizzadeh can be valuable for a synkinesis patient.
-At this time, Dr. Azizzadeh learns about a patient and their synkinesis symptoms, as well as crafts a custom treatment plan.
-Dr. Azizzadeh can also explain if he believes physical therapy is beneficial to help a patient manage synkinesis.
+A consultation with Dr. Azizzadeh can be valuable for a patient.
+At this time, Dr. Azizzadeh learns about a patient and their symptoms and crafts a custom treatment plan.
+Dr. Azizzadeh can also explain if he believes physical therapy can be beneficial to help a patient manage their symptoms.

-If Dr. Azizzadeh believes physical therapy is a safe, effective option to help a patient address synkinesis symptoms, he works with his team to determine which exercises should be incorporated into a neuromuscular retraining program.
-Finally, with a neuromuscular retraining plan in place, a synkinesis patient can get the necessary help to achieve long-term synkinesis symptom relief.
+If Dr. Azizzadeh believes physical therapy is a safe, effective option to help a patient address their symptoms, he works with his team to determine which exercises should be incorporated into a neuromuscular retraining program.
+Finally, with this plan in place, a patient can get the necessary help to achieve long-term symptomatic relief.

 Schedule a Synkinesis Treatment Consultation with Dr. Azizzadeh

 Patients who are coping with synkinesis can meet with Dr. Azizzadeh to explore a wide range of treatment options.
-To learn more or to schedule a treatment consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.
+To learn more or to schedule an in-person or virtual treatment consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today